List of awards and nominations received by Lecrae: Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences in the United States to honor excellence in the recording arts and sciences.
 A panel of over 150 industry experts screen the nominations, from which the winners are determined by Academy voting members.
-Lecrae has received eight Grammy nominations.
+Lecrae has won four Grammy awards out of ten nominations.
 His win in 2013 for Best Gospel Album was the first such for a hip hop artist.